 - All prerequisite coursework must be completed at a regionally accredited college or university in the United States or Canada.

 - Prerequisite coursework can be fulfilled with on-campus or online courses.

 - The LKSOM Physician Assistant Program does not offer advanced placement based upon transfer of credits for academic work completed at other institutions of higher learning or upon credit from experiential learning.

 - Each prerequisite course can be satisfied by one full semester, typically 3 to 4 semester-hours.
 For applicants on a trimester schedule, 5-6 quarter hours at minimum satisfy a prerequisite.

-- In order to identify your coursework that fulfills our prerequisite requirements, students are required to complete the Program Materials: Prerequisites Section of the CASPA application.
+- To identify your coursework that fulfills our prerequisite requirements, students are required to complete the Program Materials: Prerequisites Section of the CASPA application.